Blendify/blender-manual/trunk/blender_docs/manual/addons/interface/copy_attributes.rst

 Mesh Edit Mode
 --------------

-With a mesh object selected, enter edit mode and press :kbd:`Ctrl-C` to copy texture face attributes.
+With a mesh object selected, enter Edit Mode and press :kbd:`Ctrl-C` to copy texture face attributes.
 The following menu appears:

 Some of the items may not appear, depending on the number of UV texture or vertex color layers on the mesh.